Translate

 ARTICLE III- PURPOSE

-(1) Review, analyze and advise the designated State unit regarding the performance of
+(1) Review, analyze, and advise the Division regarding the performance of the responsibilities, related to;

 a.
 Eligibility (including order of selection)